Exchanging holiday money

 • 'Buy rate' is what you get when you exchange your leftover holiday money back into pounds.

-You also need to take time to understand any anomalies or quirks in your destination’s currency.
-If you’re travelling around Europe or to the United States, exchanging your pounds is pretty straightforward.
-But did you know, for example, that Cuba has 2 different currencies, 1 for tourists and 1 for locals?
+You also need to take time to understand any anomalies or quirks in your destination's currency.
+If you're travelling around Europe or to the United States, exchanging your pounds is pretty straightforward.
+But did you know, for example, that Cuba has two different currencies, one for tourists and another for locals?

 When is the best time to exchange currency?